laminlabs/lamin-docs/docs/audit-log.md

 ## View the audit log

-Open an instance in LaminHub and select **Changes → Database writes**.
+Open a database in the UI and select **Changes → Database writes**.

 The newest events are shown first and grouped by date.
 You can: